Morden, Manitoba

-Morden is a city located in the Pembina Valley region of southern Manitoba, Canada near the United States border.
-It is about 11 km west of the neighbouring city of Winkler; together Morden and Winkler are often referred to as Manitoba's Twin Cities.
+Morden is a city located in the Pembina Valley region of southern Manitoba, Canada, near the United States border.
+It is about 11 km west of the neighbouring city of Winkler and they are often referred to as Manitoba's Twin Cities.
 Morden, which is surrounded by the Rural Municipality of Stanley, is the eighth largest and fastest-growing city in Manitoba.
 According to Statistics Canada, the city had a population of 9,929 in 2021, an increase of 14.5% from 2016, making it Manitoba's fastest growing city.

 History

 Morden was founded in 1882, when the Canadian Pacific Railway built a railway line crossing the Dead Horse Creek (called Le Cheval Mort by the French fur traders) at a place then known as Cheval.
 This spot became a popular resting place as it was ideal to provide water for drinking and locomotives.
 The settlement was renamed "Morden", after Alvey Morden, on whose family's land the community was established.
 Morden was incorporated as a municipality on January 1, 1882.
 The Manitoba government granted Morden town status in 1903 and later city status in 2012.